How 'spellbinding' day at the bottom unfolded

 Ex-Everton goalkeeper Rachel Brown-Finnis added on BT Sport: "That was bonkers.
 It was a dream start for Everton fans."

-It was Everton's fastest three-goal lead in a Premier League match since 2018 and midfielder Abdoulaye Doucoure had netted as many goals in the first 29 minutes (2) as he had in his previous 1176.
+It was Everton's fastest three-goal lead in a Premier League match since 2018 and midfielder Abdoulaye Doucoure had netted as many goals in the first 29 minutes (two) as he had in his previous 1,176.

 And yet Everton were not done.
 They added a fourth in the second half before Brighton eventually scored.
-Though the last word was had by Dwight McNeil to make it 5-1 in the 96th minute for the Toffees.
+The last word was had by Dwight McNeil to make it 5-1 in the 96th minute for the Toffees.

 Having scored five goals, Everton had netted 16% of their total league goals this season (32) in that one match.